LÖVE

 Installation

 The installer will allow you to install LÖVE, meaning you will be able to run love in your terminal.
-When you've installed , you should now be able to run the following command in a terminal:

 love --version